apache/dubbo-website/blog/en-us/Translation_Group8.md

 # Generic Calls of Dubbo
-Generic calls could be considered using in the following cases:
+The Generic call could be considered to be used in the following cases:
 - Service test platform
 - API service gateway

 The generic call is mainly used when the consumer does not have an API interface; instead of introducing the interface jar package, the service call is initiated directly through the GenericService interface, and all POJOs in the parameters and return values are represented by a `Map`.
 Generic calls do not require attention on the server, and can be exposed as normal services.

+Next, let's take a look at how the consumer uses generic calls for service calls.

 ### Generic calls through Spring XML configuration